Things to see in Ravenna - Interior of Sant'Apollinare in Case in Ravenna, Italy

 Pro tip: With the Ravenna pass, you can explore three UNESCO World Heritage Sites with one combo ticket.
 Get yours today.

-When Ravenna became the western capital of the Byzantine Empire, many artists were brought in from Constantinople to adorn the churches, bringing their mosaic techniques and styles.
+The mosaics are the main reason people come to Ravenna, and they don’t disappoint.
+When the city became the western capital of the Byzantine Empire, artists were brought in from Constantinople to decorate the churches.
 They used millions of tiny glass and stone tiles to create intricate scenes of biblical stories, imperial portraits and symbolic imagery.

 Today, they are recognized as some of the best-preserved examples of Byzantine art outside Istanbul.
 Looking at them today, it’s hard to believe that they are from the 5th and 6th centuries.
 These mosaics also made Ravenna the centre of this particular art form, still used today.